-- Sentiment analysis solves real-time issues and can help you solve all the real-time scenarios.
+- Sentiment analysis solves real-time issues and can help you solve all real-time scenarios.

 Types of Sentiment Analysis

-- Fine-grained sentiment analysis: This depends on the polarity based.
-This category can be designed as very positive, positive, neutral, negative, very negative.
-The rating is done on the scale 1 to 5.
-If the rating is 5 then it is very positive, 2 then negative and 3 then neutral.
+- Fine-grained sentiment analysis: This depends on the polarity base.
+This category can be designed as very positive, positive, neutral, negative, or very negative.
+The rating is done on a scale of 1 to 5.
+If the rating is 5 then it is very positive, 2 then negative, and 3 then neutral.

-- Emotion detection: The sentiment happy, sad, anger, upset, jolly, pleasant, and so on come under emotion detection.
+- Emotion detection: The sentiments happy, sad, angry, upset, jolly, pleasant, and so on come under emotion detection.
 It is also known as a lexicon method of sentiment analysis.

-- Aspect based sentiment analysis: It focuses on a particular aspect like for instance, if a person wants to check the feature of the cell phone then it checks the aspect such as battery, screen, camera quality then aspect based is used.
+- Aspect-based sentiment analysis: It focuses on a particular aspect for instance if a person wants to check the feature of the cell phone then it checks the aspect such as the battery, screen, and camera quality then aspect based is used.